How to Block Mobile Bots with Client Certificates

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Protect Mobile Client Certificates on Mobile apps using Appdome
+How to Implement Protect Mobile Client Certificates in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Protect Mobile Client Certificates without an SDK or gateway: